wejesuss/launchbase/README.md

 # launchbase
 This is a repository for the LaunchBase course.
-The purpose for this repository is analyze and compare the evolution of my learning
+The purpose for this repository is analyze and compare the evolution of my learning.